 Individuals residing in FL have unlimited tax liability with their global property and income to property and income tax.
+Individuals neither domiciled nor habitually resident in Liechtenstein are subject to limited tax liability on their domestic assets and domestic income.

 The tax liability commences on the day on which the taxpayer:

-- (a) takes up residence in FL or makes FL his place of habitual abode (unlimited tax liability); or - (b) has assets (real estate and domestic permanent establishments) in FL or generates earnings in FL (limited tax liability).
+- (a) takes up residence in FL or makes FL his or her place of habitual abode (unlimited tax liability); or - (b) has assets (real estate and domestic permanent establishments) in FL or generates earnings in FL (limited tax liability).

 The national income tax is calculated based on the taxable income; other valuable property is converted into income.
-The first CHF 15,000 of a single person's income are exempted from income taxation.
-The national income tax rate is a progressive tax rate and amounts from 1% on income up to CHF 20,000, to 8% on a single person's annual income above CHF 200,000.
+The first CHF 15,000 of a single person's income are exempt from income taxation.
+The national income tax rate is a progressive tax rate and amounts from 1% on income up to CHF 20,000 to 8% on a single person's annual income above CHF 200,000.